 Engagements are recorded in FI's Engagement Log and internal portfolio management system.
-Material ESG issues are immediately elevated to the IPC, and FI's ESG Specialists systemically update the IPC on insights gained from our engagements.
-FI is currently developing custom client reporting on our engagement activities.
+FI's Research Analysts update the IPC on material insights gained from our engagements.
+Stewardship activities are reported in FI's Quarterly Engagement Reports.

 Conflicts of Interests